DevrexLabs/memstate-tutorial/README.md

 This tutorial on SignalR should https://docs.microsoft.com/en-us/aspnet/core/tutorials/signalr

 Add a SignalR hub that keeps track of connected users, subscribes to events and relays them to clients.
+Note that Hubs are stateless so have a look at `IHubContext<T>`

 ## Task 8: Running a standalone server
 Run a standalone server by adding a .NET Core console application named `Twitter.Host`, add the `Memstate.Host` nuget package and call the `Host.Run<Twitter>()` from your main method.